Rcrossmeister/RLQG/dataset/ACE2005/README.md

 # ACE2005 Data Pre-processing

-The scripts are adapted from the [Dygiepp](https://github.com/dwadden/dygiepp) and inspired by [QGA-EE](https://github.com/dataminr-ai/Event-Extraction-as-Question-Generation-and-Answering).
-We delete some unrelevant elements and process to our paper, this README aims to instruct users to preprocess the raw ACE2005 data before getting the question generation and answering data for event extraction.
+These scripts are adapted from [Dygiepp](https://github.com/dwadden/dygiepp) and are inspired by [QGA-EE](https://github.com/dataminr-ai/Event-Extraction-as-Question-Generation-and-Answering).
+We have removed some irrelevant elements and made specific modifications for our paper.
+This README provides instructions for preprocessing the raw ACE2005 data to prepare it for question generation and answering in event extraction.

 ## Setup

-Download the dataset, and the directory architecture of ACE2005 dataset should be as follows:
+First, download the ACE2005 dataset.
+The directory structure of the ACE2005 dataset should be as follows:

 ```
 ACE2005